JSMarsh813/Reference/projects/ppt/ppt.md

 Fixed the full reload bug! the page's function component needed to be capitalized😂🤦‍♀️

-Also fixed mobile view for the posts page!
+Also I fixed mobile view for the posts page!
 One of the components had been set to width max instead of width full.

 <video src="images/fixed_the_full_reload_bug.mp4" width="320" height="240" controls></video>